 NOTE: Students may not post signs in any unauthorized areas of the building.
 The only proper places for signage are on bulletin boards designated for that purpose — in the hall across from the mail folders, on the free-standing boards for fliers for “today’s events” only, in the holders outside classroom doors, on the designated student organization bulletin boards and the kiosk boards on the lower level, and on the bulletin board space inside classrooms I-IV right inside the north door to each of those rooms.
 No signs are to go on any other surfaces within the building ― wood, glass, columns in the Green Lounge, classroom walls, etc. Signs posted in unauthorized places will be removed and a clean-up fee of $50 will be charged to any organization that does not follow these guidelines.

-You must check your emails daily during the academic year.
+All Law School students are required to check email daily during the academic year.
 Most administrative announcements will be sent via email, and you are responsible for the information.
 If you have a personal email account you prefer to use, you must link your uchicago account to it, as all announcements will be sent to the uchicago address.
 Please refer to the Policy of Information Technology Resources online at http://itservices.uchicago.edu/policies for a description of the responsibilities of users of the University’s computer system.
 If you decide to link your personal email account to your uchicago account, please keep in mind that you must still log into your uchicago account periodically to delete messages.
 IT Services will turn off your email account if it goes over its capacity, and you risk missing important Law School announcements.

 4.5 FAX MACHINES

 Campus Mail/Student Mail Folders: Student mail folders are located in the south end of the classroom wing.
 Folders are color coded to reflect one’s class year.
 The class year is also noted on the identification tab.
 You should check these folders daily for important notices.
-LL.M.s - Yellow, Class of 2013 – Green, Class of 2014 – Blue, and Class of 2015 – Red.
+LL.M.s - Yellow, , Class of 2014 – Blue, Class of 2015 – Red, and Class of 2016 – Green.
 Mail folders should not be used for storage, receiving book sales payments, etc., and students are advised to remember that mail folders are not secure.

 US Mail/Sending and Receiving: Students who need to mail letters or packages should use the mailbox in front of the Law School.
-In addition, a post office is located on campus at 956 E. 58th St., adjacent to the University Bookstore.
 The Law School does not process and distribute US mail to students.